Smitherman coped with texts about wife by visiting her grave

 One of the text exchanges, between Councilmen P.G.
 Sittenfeld and Chris Seelbach, accuse him of using his wife’s illness for political gain.

 Pamela Smitherman, 48, lost her battle with breast cancer not even two months ago.
+She passed away at their North Avondale home Jan.
+15.

 It was a Tuesday.

+She didn’t want to go, he remembers.
 But God had other plans for her, so her spirit went to Him after devoting her life to her husband, their children, their five beautiful children.

-They miss her every single hour, every single second, of every day.
+They miss her every single day.
+Every hour, every minute, he said.

-“As a family we do not wish this crisis on our worst enemy,” Christopher Smitherman said Friday.
+“As a family we do not wish this crisis on our worst enemy,” Christopher Smitherman said.

-For them, her illness was no laughing matter.
+For them, her illness has clearly been no laughing matter.
+Nothing to snark about, he said.
+It was real.

-In her final months, Pamela Smitherman was so sick she couldn’t get out of bed or eat.
+In her final months, Pamela Smitherman was so sick she couldn’t get out of bed or eat, FOX19 NOW observed.

-Hospice came to their North Avondale home to help out, but her husband was at her bedside every moment when he wasn’t at work or City Hall or out driving the kids to school or activities.
+He was at her bedside every moment when he wasn’t at work or City Hall or out driving the kids to school or activities.

 Longtime family friends dropped by to visit as summer turned into fall and then the air turned cold.

 Those times, in the couple’s bedroom with their wedding portrait hanging on the wall, were all about love, warmth.
+Family.
+They were bittersweet days, but ones full of more laughs than tears.

 The couple celebrated their 28th wedding anniversary just before the New Year, on Dec.
 29.

-Pamela Smitherman was too weak to get out of bed for a small ceremony downstairs to renew their vows.
+Pamela Smitherman was too weak to get out of bed for a small ceremony downstairs to renew their vows, he remembers.

 He got into their bed alongside her.